 HOW TO MAKE A SALT DOUGH HANDPRINT ORNAMENT

-Start by making the salt dough recipe above.
+Start by making the salt dough recipe above and rolling it out on parchment paper.

 Roll out the dough until 1 -1.5 inches thick.
 With the help of another adult, press the childs hand into the dough until a print is made.
 If the dough is not playable enough you may need to add more water and try again.

-Make sure to press the palm and each finger into the dough.
+Don’t forget to make sure to press the palm and each finger into the dough!

 Once you’ve poked the hole and are happy with the handprint, place on a parchment lined cookie sheet and bake at 250 for 1-2 hours until dry.